Horreum (Epirus): Aftermath

 Orraon is a very old historical place.
 It helped protect the Basin in Greece.
 It was destroyed by the Romans, but was built back very quickly.
-After being built back Orraon did not last much longer because the inhabitants was forced to leave because Augustus had won the battle of Actium’s.
+After being built back Orraon did not last much longer because the inhabitants were forced to leave because Augustus had won the battle of Actium’s.
 Some of the remains still remain today.
-The remains in conclude the stones, some door frames, and windows that was left of the old homes.
+The remains include the stones, some door frames, and windows that were left of the old homes.
 Some streets and roads are still visible today.